pymssql/pymssql/docs/ref/_mssql.rst

 .. method:: MSSQLConnection.select_db(dbname)

-   This function makes given database the current one.
+   This function makes the given database the current one.
 An exception is raised on failure.

 .. method:: MSSQLConnection.__iter__()
             MSSQLConnection.next()

-   These methods facilitate Python iterator protocol.
+   These methods facilitate the Python iterator protocol.
 You most likely will not call them directly, but indirectly by using iterators.

 ``MSSQLStoredProcedure`` class